aws-amplify/docs/docs/lib/geo/fragments/js/maps.md

 First, make sure you've provisioned a map resource by running `amplify add geo`, selecting the **Map (visualize the geospatial data)** option and running `amplify push` to deploy

-To render a map, the [MapLibre GL](https://github.com/maplibre/maplibre-gl-js) library and the `maplibre-gl-js-amplify` package is required.
-MapLibre GL is an open source map rendering library for JavaScript. `maplibre-gl-js-amplify` is a library that makes it easy to integration MapLibre with Amplify Geo.
+To render a map, the [MapLibre GL](https://github.com/maplibre/maplibre-gl-js) library and the `maplibre-gl-js-amplify` package are required.
+MapLibre GL is an open source map rendering library for JavaScript. `maplibre-gl-js-amplify` is a library that makes it easy to integrate MapLibre with Amplify Geo.

 Add the dependencies to your app: